Analog television: NTSC and PAL systems

 NTSC uses this process unmodified.
 Unfortunately, this often results in poor color reproduction due to phase errors in the received signal, sometimes caused by multipath but mostly by poor implementation at the studio end.
 With the advent of solid-state receivers, cable TV, and digital studio equipment for conversion to an over-the-air analog signal, these NTSC problems have been largely fixed, leaving operator error at the studio end as the sole color rendition weakness of the NTSC system.
 In any case, the PAL D (delay) system mostly corrects these kinds of errors by reversing the phase of the signal on each successive line, and averaging the results over pairs of lines.
 This process is achieved by the use of a 1H (where H = horizontal scan frequency) duration delay line.
 (Note: A typical circuit used with this device converts the low-frequency color signal to ultrasound and back again.)
-Phase shift errors between successive lines are therefore canceled out and the wanted signal amplitude is increased when the two in-phase signals are re-combined.
+Phase shift errors between successive lines are therefore canceled out, and the wanted signal amplitude is increased when the two in-phase signals are re-combined.

 NTSC is more spectrum efficient than PAL, giving more picture detail for a given bandwidth.
-This is because sophisticated comb filters in receivers are more effective with NTSC's 4 color frame sequence compared to PAL's 8-field sequence.
+This is because sophisticated comb filters in receivers are more effective with NTSC's 4 color field sequence compared to PAL's 8-field sequence.
 However, in the end, the larger channel width of most PAL systems in Europe still gives PAL systems the edge in transmitting more picture detail.